Peach kernel DIY face moisturizer that will make your skin look… peachy!

 - 5 drops vanilla essential oil.

-Firstly, melt beeswax with mango butter.
+First, melt the beeswax with mango butter.
 Do this in a double boiler and stir while everything is melting slowly.
 When the wax completely melts and everything looks smooth, remove from the heat and add the oils.

 I am not adding the oils while it’s on the stove.
 I’m paying extra cash to buy them cold pressed, I’m not going to throw away all the good stuff they have by heating them up more than necessary.
 However, I am adding them as soon as I remove the mixture from the heat because it’s easier for the ingredients to blend with each other while they are still warm.